xvr2e7/seesaw/GAMEPLAY_DESCRIPTION.md

 ## The Tool: Detection Grid Overlay

 Your interface is a **computer vision detection system**.
 When you move your cursor, a bounding box appears—a rectangular outline with corner markers, exactly like object recognition algorithms draw on security footage or autonomous vehicle feeds.

-### What You See
+The box is always visible, not just when a tool is active.

 ```
 ┌─────────────────┐